| |

 Click to open larger

-Burleigh Pottery’s Willow pattern was made in black in the 1920s.
+Burleigh Pottery’s Willow pattern in Black

 Willow from Burleigh Pottery